 An event is any action associated with a user.
-Examples of events you can define in Heap include Click Sign Up, View Product Page, Complete Checkout, and many more.
-These will be the building block for your analysis.
+Examples of events you can define in Heap include:

 Thanks to Heap’s autocapture, no matter how you define your event, all of the correct data will be there.
-If you modify an event definition, define an event incorrectly, or want to add to your event, all the data is still readily accessible.
+If you change an event definition in any way, all the data is still readily accessible.

 - eCommerce: View Product, Add Product to Cart, Applied Promo Code, Completed Order